Vegan school meal

 A vegan school meal or vegan school lunch or vegan school dinner or vegan hot lunch is a vegan option provided as a school meal.
-The meals have become part of the menu in some public school districts.
-Vegan school meals most reported on by the media include those added by Los Angeles, California in 2018, Portland, Maine in 2019, and New York City in 2022.
-A small number of private educational facilities around the world are vegan schools and serve exclusively vegan food.
+A small number of schools around the world serve vegan food or are vegan schools, serving exclusively vegan food.

 Background

-Traditionally school meals, particularly those served in the United States and Europe, are made with meat and dairy.
-In recent years schools there and in other geographic regions have begun adding vegan and plant-based options.
+Traditionally school meals, particularly those served in the United States and Europe, are made with meat and dairy products.
+In recent years, schools there and in other geographic regions have begun adding vegan and plant-based options.

 Culture, politics and government policies determine what food is served at school meals, and schools serving vegan meals are often responding to national policies or demands from local communities.
 Reasons cited for offering vegan school meals include concerns about nutrition, allergies, cultural diversity and sustainability.
-Schools that add vegan lunch have faced complaints and those that don't have it have faced criticism.
+Schools that add vegan food options have faced complaints and those that do not have it have faced criticism.

-The addition of vegan lunches in schools is related to the Meatless Monday campaign.
+In the United States, the addition of vegan lunches in schools is related to the Meatless Monday campaign.

 In 2006, Vegetarian Journal reported a survey of food service directors in the United States by the School Nutrition Association found "5% of elementary, 6% of middle, and 10% of high schools offer vegan options."
 By 2017, the School Nutrition Association found 14% of school districts across the country offer vegan lunches compared to 11.5% of schools offering vegan lunch in 2016.

 Political history

-In 2011 France passed a law requiring schools to serve meat.
-Then in 2017 French Environment Minister Nicolas Hulot told a publication schools should serve vegan meals.
+In France, in accordance with the EGalim law, all school catering must offer at least one vegetarian menu per week since November 1, 2019.
+This should consist of a single menu based on plant proteins.
+In August 2021, the Climate and Resilience law passed in August 2021 confirmed the obligation of a weekly vegetarian menu.
+This vegetarian menu can be vegan.

-In 2016, the Israel Ministry of Health mandated all schools serve weekly vegetarian meals, some of which are vegan.
+In 2016, the Israel Ministry of Health mandated that all schools serve weekly vegetarian meals, some of which are vegan.

-In Berlin, Germany in 2016, an administrative court ruled schools aren't obligated to provide vegan school meals.
+In Berlin, Germany, in 2016, an administrative court ruled that schools are not obligated to provide vegan school meals.

 In 2017, Brazil adopted the Conscious Eating Brazil policy (Alimentação Consciente Brasil) with an aim of increasing fruits and vegetables and decreasing meat in the country's school lunches.
 The act led to some school districts adding vegan meals.

 In 2019, the Healthy Climate-Friendly School Lunch Act, which would mandate vegan options in all schools, was introduced into the state of California's legislature in the United States.

-The United Kingdom's School Food Standards require school meals to include fish, meat, and dairy.
-In 2020, Paul McCartney signed a letter to education secretary Gavin Williamson asking that the government change the requirement and allow schools to serve vegetarian and vegan meals.
+In the United Kingdom, school meals must include fish, meat, or dairy.
+In 2020, Paul McCartney signed a letter to education secretary Gavin Williamson, which asked that the government change the requirement and allow schools to serve vegetarian and vegan meals.
 The campaign to change the UK School Food Standards is led by People for the Ethical Treatment of Animals and supporters include Greenpeace and the Royal Society for Public Health.
 In 2022, the Oxfordshire County Council voted to provide vegan meals in schools two days a week and farmers protested.